thoughtram/blog/gatsby/content/blog/2015-02-19-futuristic-routing-in-angular.md

 <button ng-click="welcome.changeName()">Change Name!</button>
 <p><a ng-link="user({ userId: 3 })">User View</a></p>
 ```

-You can see it in action right here:

-{% include plunk.html url="http://embed.plnkr.co/2C40t4/preview" %}

 ## Sibling Components

 What we've done so far is not a very complex scenario, nor does it show the advantage over Angular's basic routing with `ngRoute`.
 There are other scenarios where the power of the new router really shines.
 One of them is being able to have sibling components per route.
 Exactly, we're finally able to load more than one component at a time!